11 Tips to Improve Battery Life on M1 MacBook Pro & Air

 • MacBook Pro (Early 2016 and later)

-Click on the Apple logo from top Mac menu > System Preferences > Battery > Battery from sidebar > Enable Checkbox “Low Power Mode”
+Click on the Apple logo from the top Mac menu > System Preferences > Battery > Battery from the sidebar > Enable the Checkbox “Low Power Mode”

 enable-low-power-mode-on-macbook-with-monterey